MMP302 Media, Professions and Society

 Teaching is in the form of lectures and seminars throughout the entire semester.

-3. Write an academic essay using writing conventions and standards for scholarly publishing (approximately 1000 words).
+1. Write and deliver a first draft of an academic essay using writing conventions and standards for scholarly publishing (between 1000 and 2000 words).
 The topic should be one of the main subjects of the course.

 Examination results are executed in accordance with the Directive for Admission, Studies and Examination at Volda University College.